ghmigliorini/site/content/authors/admin/_index.md

 title: Gustavo H. Migliorini
 ---

 Hello!
 Welcome to my website.
-Here you will find a little about my career as a data scientist and ecologist.
+Here you will find a little about my career as a data scientist and researcher.
 Currently, I'm focused on building my data science skills and learning more about everything that can be done with data.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Gustavo_CV_2023_English.pdf" "newtab" >}}CV{{< /staticref >}}.